Ukraine war: More than 60% of Putin's war chest frozen, Truss says

 Earlier, Ms Truss agreed with her equivalent from Japan, a fellow G7 member, that the international community must increase pressure on Russia with further co-ordinated sanctions.

-The foreign secretary also announced a £10m fund to support organisations in Ukraine, including those helping victims of conflict-related sexual violence.
+The UK has also announced a £10m fund to support organisations in Ukraine, including those helping victims of conflict-related sexual violence.

-She said the UK would also be providing funding and technical assistance for the International Criminal Court's investigation into reports of rape.
+The UK will also be providing funding and technical assistance for the International Criminal Court's investigation into reports of rape.

 "We have all been shocked by the scenes from Bucha," she said.
 "These are appalling acts of the kind that we thought we left in the 20th Century."